 It was shown in experiments, that long-term consumption of wild rice had cardiovascular benefits. – University of Manitoba, Canada, 2014.

-Although there is little research on wild rice, 45 studies found that those who ate whole grains, which includes wild rice, had less heart disease.
+Although there is little research on this rice, 45 studies found that those who ate whole grains, which includes wild rice, had less heart disease.

 3. High in Antioxidants

 We need antioxidants to be healthy as they reduce the risk of several diseases, including cancer.
-Wild rice is very high in antioxidants as found by the research at the University of Minnesota.
+It is very high in antioxidants as found by the research at the University of Minnesota.

 An analysis of 11 different samples of wild rice at the University of Manitoba, in Canada, found that it has 30 times more antioxidants than white rice.

 4. Reduces Plaque in Arteries

 It was also found that eating at least 6 servings of whole grains a week reduced the buildup of plaque in arteries in postmenopausal women. ~ Tufts University, Boston